 Dear Incoming Sixth Grade Families,

 Our hope is that parents will read either the Young Reader’s Edition or the New York Times Bestseller Edition along with their child.
 There is also a picture book version of the story for students who have siblings in younger grades.
-The opportunity to have communal discussions around one novel is invaluable, and we hope that all members of your family will find a way to participate and engage in this activity.
+The opportunity to have communal discussions around one book is invaluable, and we hope that all members of your family will find a way to participate and engage in this activity.

 William Kamkwamba’s story of grit, creativity, and thirst for knowledge is an important lesson for both adults and children to take in.
 Kamkwamba’s abilities to recognize a problem and pursue a solution are skills that we ask of our students to practice every day.
 As teachers, we feel that this memoir directly connects to many service learning projects the sixth graders will engage in throughout the year, and Kamkwamba’s memoir exposes us all to what education means beyond the traditional sense of the word.